top of page

 • “Are you feeling more stressed than usual?”

-• "Have you noticed any changes in your energy, sleep, or cravings?"
+• “Have you noticed changes in energy, sleep, or cravings?”

 Why Blood Sugar Deserves a Seat at the Dental Table

-Let's connect a few dots here (no dental degree required):
+Let’s connect a few dots (no dental degree required):

-3. Skipping meals, sugar crashes, and stress-eating snacks = one big metabolic circus.
+• Skipping meals, sugar crashes, and stress snacking create metabolic whiplash

 So What Do We Do With That?

-Because behind every mouth is a story, a nervous system, a lifestyle, a human being.
+Because behind every mouth is a nervous system.

-If we zoom in too quickly-"Floss more.
+If we zoom in too fast, “Floss more.
 Rinse better.
-Get a cleaning.'- We miss a chance to pause, connect, and get curious.
-To help someone feel seen.
+See you in six months,” we miss the opportunity to pause, connect, and help someone feel seen.

 What I've Learned (and Keep Relearning)